 In 2003, Operation Pipe Dreams resulted in the arrest of 55 paraphernalia sellers nationally.
 Due to state law-enforcements skepticism towards lending resources to the operations, the majority of cases were filed in Iowa and Pennsylvania in order to use statutes prohibiting the use of “the mails or any other facility of interstate commerce to transport drug paraphernalia.”

 Hundreds of businesses and homes were raided.
 Most individuals charged were sentenced to fines and home detentions, but actor Tommy Chong received nine months in federal prison and a year of probation, as well as being assessed financial damages.

-According to New York Times, federal prosecution admitted to being harsher on Chong due to trivialization of “law enforcement efforts to combat drug trafficking and use” in his films.
+According to the New York Times, federal prosecution admitted to being harsher on Chong due to trivialization of “law enforcement efforts to combat drug trafficking and use” in his films.
 Operation Pipe Dreams is estimated to have cost $12 million and 2,000 law enforcement officers were needed.